 I knew that this was the start of something big!

-2003, people were asking me to compete at the national barista championship.
-I ranked 6 or 7, I can’t remember really.
+In 2003, people were asking me to compete in the National Barista Championship.
+I ranked 6th or 7th, I can’t remember really.
 I had a chat with the champion who explained to me what I should do better next time, where to focus and how to improve my mistakes.
-I remembered the next day- a new chapter in my life started, I stayed late after my shift, practicing and experimenting every day.

-I covered most of my expenses and whatever I used by myself and in 2004 after many many hours of work, and chemistry tricks I came first in National competition, I was the Greek barista champion 2004.
+I covered most of my expenses and whatever I used by myself and, in 2004, after many many hours of work, and chemistry tricks, I came first during the national competition.
+I was the Greek Barista Champion of 2004.

 How many times you compete and what you think about coffee competitions?